Lars Nootbaar Player Props: Cardinals vs. Yankees

 - Nootbaar is batting .254 with eight doubles, four home runs and 30 walks.

-- He has scored in 21 games this year, with multiple runs four times.
+- He has scored a run in 21 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.